Jonesyme/SalidoChallenge/README.md

 # SalidoChallenge
 iOS Coding Challenge

 OK.
 From a technical stand-point, the challenge was not overtly difficult or complex but the sheer number of views and tables required to achieve the full feature set was rather large - at least in my experience.
-Given another 48 hours I likely could have finished out the features but in the interest of time I have reduced the scope a bit the features outlines below.
+Given another 48 hours I likely could have finished out the features but in the interest of time I have reduced the scope to the features outlined below.

 ## Compilation Notes
 - Compiles on: XCode 8.3.2